DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/50 OLAP Cube.md

-This article describes how to bind a DevExtreme widget to an OLAP cube in jQuery, Angular, Vue, and React.
+[note] This article describes how to bind a DevExtreme widget to an OLAP cube in jQuery, Angular, Vue, and React.
 For information on data binding in ASP.NET MVC Controls, refer to <a href="https://docs.devexpress.com/AspNetCore/401023/devextreme-based-controls/concepts/bind-controls-to-data/olap-cube" target="_blank">docs.devexpress.com</a>.

-#include data-binding-specify-data-fields-note

 An OLAP cube is a multi-dimensional dataset that allows data mining and analysis.
 DevExtreme provides the [PivotGrid](https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/Overview) widget to display data from an OLAP cube.